La Palma – Cumbre Vieja Volcano Route

 Rebuilding has begun

 The beautiful island of La Palma is slowly recovering from the devastating volcanic eruption.
-In January 2022 bulldozers and excavators started ploughing through the huge walls of lava.
+Already in January 2022 bulldozers and excavators started ploughing through the huge walls of lava.
 The first part of this daunting task is clearing the road between Tazacorte and La Laguna, and eventually to the beach town of Puerto Naos south of the lava flow.

 You can now visit the new volcano on a guided tour.
 The website of Senderos de la Palma shows the latest updates on the status of the hiking tracks.